vrmarcelino/CCMetagen/README.md

 <img src=tutorial/figs_tutorial/krona_photo.png width="500" height="419.64">

 In the .csv file, you will find the depth (abundance) of each match.
-Depth can be estimated in two ways: by counting the number of nucleotides matching the reference sequence (CCMetagen default), or by applying an additional correction for template length (default in KMA, use flag --depth_unit kma)
+Depth can be estimated in three ways: by counting the number of nucleotides matching the reference sequence (use flag --depth_unit nc, by applying an additional correction for template length (default in KMA and CCMetagen), or by calculating depth in Reads Per Million (RPM, use flag --depth_unit rpm).

 You can adjust the stringency of the taxonomic assignments by adjusting the minimum coverage (--coverage), the minimum abundance (--depth), and the minimum level of sequence similarity (--query_identity).

+If you change the default depth unit, we recommend adjusting the minimum abundance (--depth) to remove taxa found in low abundance accordingly.
+For example, you can use -d 200 (200 nucleotides) when using --depth_unit nc, which is similar to -d 0.2 when using the default '--depth_unit kma' option.
+If you choose to calculate abundances in RPM, you may want to adjust the minimum abundance according to your sequence depth.

 **Understanding the ranked taxonomic output of CCMetagen:** The taxonomic classifications reflect the sequence similarity between query and reference sequences, according to default or user-defined similarity thresholds.
 For example, if a match is 97% similar to the reference sequence, the match will not get a species-level classification.
 If the match is 85% similar to the reference sequence, then the species, genus and family-level classifications will be 'none'.
 Note that this is different from identifications tagged as unk_x (unknown taxa).
 These unknowns indicate taxa where higher-rank classifications have not been defined (according to the NCBI taxonomy database), and it is unrelated to sequence similarity.